Andrewingit/alx-system_engineering-devops/0x01-shell_permissions/README.md

-adding execute permission to file
+adding all the permissions required